lmnleaf/not-a-prime-sieve/README.md

   <summary>Notes</summary>
   <br>

-  * As written, `#other_prime_factors?` will accurately identify 5 and 7 as prime, but more as a fluke in the way it is written than because of the principle.
-As written, the method implicitly assumes that all odd integers to be evaluated can be expressed as the sum of at least three 3s.
-Given this, I opted to check 5 and 7 in the #easy_prime? method instead.
+  * As written, `#other_prime_factors?` will accurately identify 5 and 7 as prime, but more as a fluke in the way the method's written than because of the principles.
+Given this, I opted to check 5 and 7 in `#easy_prime?` instead.
-  * Handling odd integers evenly divisible by 3 or 5 with other checks is for simplicity's sake.
+  * `#easy_prime_factors?` handles odd integers that are evenly divisible by 3 or 5 with common checks for divisiblity.
+I did this for simplicity's sake.
   * I wrote _not-a-prime-sieve_ as part of my investigation into the [Beal](https://en.wikipedia.org/wiki/Beal_conjecture) and [Collatz](https://en.wikipedia.org/wiki/Collatz_conjecture) conjectures.
 Both conjectures are seemingly simple math problems that have yet to be solved.
-The first is about shared prime factors and the second is about sequential operations done with 2s and 3s.
-Identifying the principles guiding the _not-a-prime-sieve_ calculations along with writing the calculations themselves has been a way for me to understand both primes and the behavior of 2s and 3s a bit more.
+The first is about shared prime factors; the second is about sequential operations done with 2s and 3s.
+Identifying the principles behind the _not-a-prime-sieve_ calculations and writing the calculations themselves has improved my understanding of both primes and 2s and 3s, making it easier to investigate the conjectures.
   * I wrote _not-a-prime-sieve_ in Ruby because that's the language I know best - my primary goal was to get the logic written down and to run the check on at least some integers.
 At some point, I plan to rewrite _not-a-prime-sieve_ in Java or some other language that's better suited for performing lengthy mathematical calclations on large numbers.

   <br>